-Student's Name: Homeroom:
+Student's Name: Homeroom: Homeroom:

-Course:
+Course: Class Teacher: Class Teacher:

 Assessment Task Date:

-Type of Task ( tick one ) □ Examination □ In class task □ Hand in task
+Type of Task (tick one) Examination ı

+□ In class task K

+□ Hand in tasl k

-Outline the circumstances of your appeal.
+Outline the circumstances of your ap opeal.

-(attach any additional notes to the back of this form if f you run out of space here)
+(attach any additional notes to the back of this form if you run out of space he ere)

-Do you have supporting documentation to support your case?
-If YES, attach it to the back of this form.
+Do you have supporting documentation on to support your case?
+If YES, atta ach it to the back of this form.

 Declaration

 I/We declare that the above information is a true and accurate account of the circumstances surrounding the appeal.

-Student's Signature: Parent's s Signature: Date:
+Student's Signature: Parent's Signature: Date:

 College Use Only

-Appeal: Upheld / Rejected Signature:
+Appeal: Upheld / Rejected Head of Learning Signature 9:

-Students / parents have been notified of the A copy of this notification has been given to Services outcome of the appeal in writing the relevant Leader of Learning, classroom teacher and Student
+• notified of the outcome of the appeal in been given to the relevant Leader of Lo n writing earning, classroom teacher and Student